More information about DACA and driver's licenses, DACA and health care, DACA and workers' rights, etc.

 - Get a background check.
 USCIS requires that applicants for DACA renewal submit proof of the disposition of (what has happened with respect to) any criminal arrests, charges or convictions.

-- Complete a “live scan” (electronic fingerprinting), if it’s available in his or her state.
-For example, if the applicant has lived only in California and is sure that he or she has not had any arrests or contact with law enforcement in any state other than California, the applicant can complete the California “live scan.”
+- Complete a “live scan” (electronic fingerprinting), if it’s available in your state.
+For example, if you have lived only in California and are sure that you have not had any arrests or contact with law enforcement in any state other than California, you can complete the California “live scan.”
 Visit http://oag.ca.gov/fingerprints to find locations and information about the California process.
 Other states may have similar processes.

 - Request an FBI criminal background check.
 The instructions for requesting an FBI criminal background check are at www.fbi.gov/about-us/cjis/criminal-history-summary-checks.

-- Request his or her file from the court, if the person has had to appear in criminal court.
-WARNING: Applicants with an outstanding warrant may be arrested if they go to the court in person to request their file.
+- Request your file from the court, if you have had to appear in criminal court.
+WARNING: If you have an outstanding warrant, you may be arrested if you go to court in person to request your file.

-More information about how to obtain criminal records is available from a guide titled “How to Get Your Criminal Record” that’s available from the Own the Dream website, at www.weownthedream.org/library/attachment.244832.
+More information about how to obtain criminal records is available from “How to Get Your Criminal Record” guide, available from the Own the Dream website, at www.weownthedream.org/library/attachment.244832.

-If a person’s DACA renewal request is denied, what will happen?
-Will the person be placed in deportation proceedings?
+If my DACA renewal request is denied, what will happen?
+Will I be placed in deportation proceedings?

-USCIS says that if a person’s DACA renewal request is denied, generally USCIS will refer the applicant’s case to ICE (the immigration enforcement authorities) only if it involves a criminal offense, fraud, or a threat to national security or public safety.
+USCIS says that if your DACA renewal request is denied, generally they will not refer your case to ICE (the immigration enforcement authorities), unless your case involves a criminal offense, fraud, or a threat to national security or public safety.